aheschl1/tengine/README.md

 - [X] Broadcasting
 - [ ] Idx should not be ref. makes it less ergonomic
 - [ ] Pull out ops into crate defined traits, which return Result, and call that from Add and AddAssign impls (panic there)
+- [ ] Figure outt bool types, and in general those without Add, Sub, and Mul impls

 ## to optimize